Simply LaKita

 Ingredients

-• 5 large yams (sweet potatoes), peeled and cut in large chunks
+• 5 large yams (sweet potatoes), peeled and cut into large chunks (about 4 to 5 cups)

 • 1 teaspoon ground cinnamon